evgdim/clean-code/presentation/index.md

 ### Bad

-## Avoid output argumnets
+## Avoid output argumnets and in general avoid modifying arguments
-Arguments for input returning object for output.
+Arguments -> for input
+Returning object -> for output

 ## Try to keep the arguments on the same level of abstraction as the function
 ```java